ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Autonoma is an open source, AI-native testing platform that replaces manual test case management with autonomous agents.
 Instead of organizing manual work, it eliminates manual work.

-Three Agents, Zero Manual Work
+Four Agents, Zero Manual Work

 1. Planner Agent (Replaces Manual Test Case Writing).
 Connects to your GitHub repository and reads your codebase.
 Analyzes routes, API endpoints, and component structure.
 Identifies user flows and critical paths.
 Generates test scenarios from actual code, including complex scenarios like database state setup.
 You do not write test cases; the Planner agent creates them by understanding your application architecture.

+Planner and Diffs Agent do the primary reasoning work of understanding your codebase and keeping tests current; Executor and Reviewer carry out the runs and classify the results.
 Verification layers at each step ensure consistent, reliable behavior.
 Agents do not take random paths or make probabilistic guesses.

 Why Open Source Means Better Compliance